Thermoelectric effect in a superconductor with Bogoliubov Fermi surfaces: Current formula

+where $\mu$ and $\nu$ represent the direction of the current and the temperature gradient.
+Eq.~\eqref{eq:alpha1} shows the general expression of the coefficient.
+Since all the off-diagonal elements of the coefficients are zero in a superconductor under consideration, we show only the diagonal elements as

-with $\nu = x$ or $y$, where $T$ is a temperature in equilibrium and $R$ in the superscript of Eq.~\eqref{eq:idef1} means that all the Green's functions belong to the retarded causality.
+with $\nu = x$ or $y$, where $R$ in the superscript of Eq.~\eqref{eq:idef1} means that all the Green's functions belong to the retarded causality.
+Hereafter we omit ``0" from the subscript of the Green's functions because the coefficient is expressed only by the Green's functions in equilibrium.
 We have used a relation

 with $\hat{\bm{k}}=(k_x, k_y)/|\bm{k}|$.
 The $2 \times 2$ retarded Green's functions in Eq.~\eqref{eq:idef1} are the solution of the Gor'kov equation,